-Attend workshops and see a performance of Pericles
+Attend workshops and see a performance of Noises Off

 Each year we offer exciting workshops that help high school students explore all aspects of theatre including stage dialects, movement, lighting design and stage combat.
 This theatre festival is a great opportunity to enhance a high school students learning.
 View more information on the specific workshops.